Qatar corruption scandal at the European Parliament: Allegations and events leading up to the arrests

-The legal case in the Qatargate is still to be decided.
-According to the testimony of Francesco Giorgi, starting 2019, Qatar has channeled cash to Antonio Panzeri and Eva Kaili.
+As of 2025, the legal case in the Qatargate is still to be decided.
+According to the testimony of Francesco Giorgi, since 2019, Qatar has funneled cash to Antonio Panzeri.

-Panzeri, a former member of the European Parliament, and Kaili, a sitting member, were trying to influence voting at the European Parliament in favour of Qatar.
-Bribes in relation to Qatar, as well as the Mauritanian government, were according to Francesco Giorgi channeled through a Brussels-based organization co-founded by Panzeri called Fight Impunity.
+Panzeri, a former member of the European Parliament, and Eva Kaili, a sitting member, were trying to influence voting at the European Parliament in favour of Qatar.
+Bribes related to Qatar, as well as the Mauritanian government, were, according to Giorgi, channeled through a Brussels-based organization co-founded by Panzeri called Fight Impunity.
+Iqbal Survé, a controversial businessman from South Africa, was found to be the largest donor to Fight Impunity via his Sekunjalo Development Foundation.
+Survé's foundation made a donation of €250,000 to the lobbying group between July and September 2020.

-Kaili and Panzeri would have been part of a larger scheme, the extent of which is still being investigated, aimed at influencing decisions by the European Parliament in favour of Qatar.
+Belgian authorities are investigating a broader scheme, aimed at influencing decisions by the European Parliament in favour of Qatar.

-Giorgi is Kaili's partner and former parliamentary advisor to Panzeri, his testimony contradicts in some points the testimony of Panzeri.
-Panzeri put forward in his leaked interview with the Belgian authorities that first cash payments were received from Morocco, before Qatar was involved.
-The important leaks of the testimonies in the case are causing legal concerns for the Belgian authorties in their efforts to investigate.
+Panzeri's testimony contradicts that of Giorgi, who is Kaili's partner and a former parliamentary advisor to Panzeri, in certain aspects.
+In his leaked interview with Belgian authorities, Panzeri claimed that the first cash payments came from Morocco, prior to Qatar's involvement.
+The significant leaks of testimonies in the case are raising legal concerns for the Belgian authorities as they continue their investigation.